 The Commissioner works with other law enforcement agencies to deal with non-compliance.
 Subject to s18D of the TAA and relevant protocols, the Commissioner may refer cases to the Serious Fraud Office or the New Zealand Police.

 Types of non-compliance that justify prosecution

 Examples of non-compliant behaviours that may justify prosecutions are:

-- non-filing of returns with intent to evade assessment and payment of liabilities, including child support
+- non-filing of returns when due with intent to evade assessment and payment of liabilities, including child support

 - falsifying documents intended to be provided to the Commissioner